jrobinson-uk/Hour_Of_Code_Ruby_Quiz/worksheet.md

 ## Step 2: Asking Questions and Working With User Input
 A quiz needs questions, but how do we know if the player has answered them correctly?
-In programming we can compare an answer given by the player to what the correct answer is, and until this answer is correct the player cannot progress through the quiz.
+In programming we can compare an answer given by the player to what the correct answer is, and until this answer isHour_Of_Code_Ruby_Quiz/  or cancel
+ Edit file   Preview changes
+ correct the player cannot progress through the quiz.
 In Ruby we can instruct the code to repeat a sequence until a certain *condition* is met.
 In this case we ask a question to the user and give them three possible answers, labelled A, B or C
 In the example below, until the player chooses **A** the code will continue to loop.

 ```Ruby